RomainSire/Javascript-Training/01-Chifoumi/README.md

 # CHIFOUMI GAME !

+Javascript training

 Easy rules :
 1/ Chose how long the game will be
 2/ Chose "rock", "paper", or "cisor" until you win or lose !